cube-drone/blog2025/hugosite/content/posts/2024/the_7_and_a_half_deaths/index.md

 draft = false
-categories = ["books", "science fiction", "mystery"] tags = ["super-hitler from the future", "seven and a half of a thing specifically", "stuart turton"]
+categories = ["books", "science fiction", "mystery"] tags = ["super-hitler from the future", "seven and a half of a thing specifically", "stuart turton"] image = "./deaths.png" description = "the amount of hardcastle deaths in this book is variable but between 7 and 7.5 depending on the cover"
 +++

 {{<imgwebp src="deaths.png">}}